sakasikai/blm-mll/source/Tutorial.md

 To solve this problem, we propose a system called BLM-mll which can automatically build blms to represent sequence data and construct multi-label learning predictors to study and evaluate, which is provend to show comparable or even obviously better performance than the exiting state-of-the-art predictors published in literatures.

-As mentioned before Blm-mll is an updated version of bioseq-blm, so we firstly introduce BLM in the following section.
+As mentioned before Blm-mll is an updated system of bioseq-blm, so we firstly introduce BLM in the following section.
 Then, we introduce BLM-mll and the similarities and differences to help users to better understand our system.